Cook LookupCook Lookup

 High2–3 min/side

 Burner Guide: High heat is non-negotiable for scallops.
 The pan should be smoking slightly.
 If the scallop doesn't sizzle violently when it hits the pan, take it out and wait — you'll steam it instead of searing it.
-Use clarified butter or oil with a high smoke point.
-Don't crowd the pan or the temperature drops.
+Use clarified butter or oil with a high smoke point, and don't crowd the pan or the temperature will drop.
+Once they're in, don't try to move them as scallops stick hard at first and release themselves when the crust is ready, so if one is sticking it just needs another 30 seconds.
+For the last minute, tilt the pan, drop in a knob of butter, and spoon the foaming butter over the tops; it adds flavor and gently finishes the top without overcooking the bottom.

 Food Safety